Chapter 17 – Lifeforce

 "Password valid," said the computerized voice.
 "Access granted."

-The doors slid open, and with the unconscious nosepass in tow, the five entered a room of moderate size that was more brightly lit than the rest of the Hope Institute.
+The doors slid open, and with the unconscious nosepass in tow, the four entered a moderately-sized room that was more brightly lit than the rest of the Hope Institute.
 The scene now surrounding them was like a gallery of pre- and post-Extinction high technology.

 And in the center of it all was Esaax, slumped in his containment field.
 He was all too plainly suffering, panting and groaning with his tail lashing and his hands gripping his head.

 Ntairow rushed to him at once, pressing all four of her hands against the wall of energy as tears streamed from her widened eyes.
-The need to help this creature whose agony she shared burned within her, made all the more urgent and painful by the fact that this was the suffering of someone whom she loved.
-Right before her eyes, not to mention her more potent senses, Esaax was heading toward a highly volatile state.
-He direly needed her… but she could not get to him.
+The need to help this creature whose agony she shared burned within her, made all the more urgent and painful by the fact that this was the suffering of someone she loved.
+Right before her eyes, not to mention her more potent senses, Esaax was careening toward a highly volatile state.
+He direly needed her… but she couldn't get to him.

 "How do you get him out of this thing?" she demanded.